Misterhex/TweetSync/_posts/2013-08-30-4-Things-I-Wish-I-Would-Have-Known-When-I-Started-My-Software-Development-Career-Javalobby.md

 *taken from [http://t.co/t3W26v8MmV](http://t.co/t3W26v8MmV)*
 >jsonmez
 >
 >John Sonmez is a Pluralsight author of over 25 courses spanning a wide range of topics from mobile development to IoC containers.
 He is a frequent guest on podcasts such as DotNetRocks and Hanselminutes.
 John has created applications for iOS, Android and Windows Phone 7 using native tools, HTML5, and just about every cross platform solution available today.
 He has a passion for Agile development and is engaged in a personal crusade to make the complex simple.
-John is a DZone MVB and is not an employee of DZone and has posted 39 posts at DZone.
+John is a DZone MVB and is not an employee of DZone and has posted 40 posts at DZone.
 You can read more from them at their website.
 View Full User Profile
 >
 >4 Things I Wish I Would Have Known When I Started My Software Development Career
 >
 >08.21.2013
 >
->ScaleBase Overview  Your complete scale out partner
+>Cassandra in the Netflix Architecture
 >
 >My software development career began about 15 years ago.
 >